Collector3/magnetic-feather/README.md

 # Magnetic Feather Case

-A case with room for a magnet and battery.
+A case that sticks with you.
 Designed for [Adafruit's Feather series](https://learn.adafruit.com/adafruit-feather/overview).
 Flexible enough to use from development to deployment.

 ![Case With Feather Wing Attached](png/blue-covered-powered.png)